Rules and Regulations

 - Reservations can only be made by contacting Administration Office 519-367-3040.

 - Youth Group camping refers to non-profit, charitable, adult supervised youth groups generally with youth under 18 years of age.
 Adult supervision (must be 18 or over).
 Should not be less than 1 adult for each 10 youth, e.g. Boy Scouts, Girl Guides, Church Youth Groups

 - Group camping refers to an organized group of families or organized club consisting of adults or adults and children who wish to reserve as a group in the non-serviced campgrounds.
-Minimum of 8 camping units required for a reservation (1 camping unit is defined as a maximum of 6 people).
+There is a minimum of 25 people required (per night), for a 'group' reservation (1 camping unit is defined as a maximum of 6 people).